dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-basics.en.md

 {{< /admonition >}}

 {{< admonition note "Why need the Hugo extended version?" >}}
-Since this theme processes SCSS to CSS, the Hugo extended version is needed.
+Since this theme processes SCSS to CSS, Hugo needs to be the extended version.
 {{< /admonition >}}

 ## 2 Installation